How to Cook Quinoa

 Added to slow cooker meals

 Who doesn't love slow cooker meals, right?
-And I'm going to tell how you can add even more nutrients to your favorite slow cooker meal by cooking it with quinoa.
+And I'm going to tell you how you can add even more nutrients to your favorite slow cooker meal by cooking it with quinoa.

 Quinoa can simply be added to your favorite soup, stew, chili or casserole.
 Really any recipe that you would integrate pasta or rice, you can use quinoa instead.